dinez-production/kit_dinez/replit.md

 - **Order ID Format Update**: Changed from alphanumeric format to exactly 12-digit numeric format (0-9 only) for better barcode compatibility and easier identification.
 - **Order Number Highlighting**: Implemented visual highlighting of the last 4 digits of order numbers across all components for quick visual identification (e.g., 532912**9639**).
 - Updated order generation in `shared/utils.ts` to use 8 random digits + 4 timestamp-based digits for uniqueness.
-- Enhanced all order displays (CanteenOwnerDashboard, OrderStatusPage, BarcodeScannerPage) with highlighted last 4 digits using colored backgrounds.
+- Enhanced all order displays (CanteenOwnerDashboard, OrderStatusPage, BarcodeScannerPage, AdminOrderManagementPage) with highlighted last 4 digits using colored backgrounds.
 - Updated barcode scanner validation to accept only 12-digit numeric format with clear error messages.
 - **Real-time Order Notifications**: Implemented Server-Sent Events (SSE) for automatic order updates in canteen owner dashboard when students place orders, eliminating the need for manual page refreshes.
 - Fixed "Mark Ready" button issue that was incorrectly calling menu update API instead of order update API.
 - Added comprehensive error handling and duplicate prevention in barcode scanner functionality.
+- **Complete User Profile System**: Fixed ProfilePage to use new UserProfileDisplay component showing complete student and staff information including register numbers, departments, staff IDs, and academic status.
+- Updated AdminUserManagementPage to fetch real user data from database and display comprehensive profile information with role-specific fields.
+- Fixed order ID highlighting across all components using proper `formatOrderIdDisplay` utility function.
+- Enhanced profile data loading to properly handle new user schema with null-safe operations.

 # User Preferences
 Preferred communication style: Simple, everyday language.